 • Board Member, Peace River Victims Services, Peace River, AB (2010-2011)

-I’m here to help you cope with issues related to anxiety, depression, trauma, grief and loss, low self-esteem, relationships, aging and many others.
-With great respect and dignity, through individual, couple and family counselling, I work with adults of all ages to
+I’m here to help you cope with issues related to caregiving, anxiety, depression, trauma, grief and loss, low self-esteem, relationships, aging and many others.
+With great respect and dignity, I work with individuals and families to

 Some of the major theories which influence my work are attachment, cognitive behavior, systems, solution-focused, narrative, oppression, and relational.

 Specific therapies I’ve worked with in the past include:

 • Cognitive Behavior Therapy (CBT)

 • Solution-Focused Therapy